RadiusNetworks/flybuy-ios/README.md

 ## Issues

-For general service questions and help consult the Radius Networks [support knowledge base][2].
+For general service questions and help, consult the Radius Networks [support knowledge base][2].

 If you've found a problem in this library, perform a search under [Issues][3] in case it has already been reported.
 If you do not find any issue addressing